-If you’re already pregnant, we advise that you immediately stop using topical salicylic acid (more than 2%), topical tretinoin/retinol, products containing hydroquinone and products containing growth factors.
+If you’re pregnant, we advise that you stop using topical salicylic acid (more than 2%), topical tretinoin/retinol, products containing hydroquinone and products containing growth factors.

-AHAs are exfoliants that reduce fine lines, lighten skin and promote collagen synthesis (more collagen = healthy, youthful skin).
+AHAs are exfoliants that reduce fine lines, lighten skin and promote collagen synthesis.
+And more collagen means more healthy, youthful-looking skin.
 BHAs have anti-inflammatory properties, balancing the skin’s oiliness and treating blackheads and whiteheads.
-Used together (like in our Clarifying Pads), these hydroxy acids reverse the effects of photoaging and improve wrinkles, skin elasticity, overall tone and hydration!
+Used together (like in our Clarifying Pads), these hydroxy acids reverse the effects of aging and improve wrinkles, skin elasticity, overall tone and hydration!

-Many pregnant women experience melasma, dark spots or brown patches that appear on the face (typically on the cheeks, nose and forehead).
-These are totally normal and are caused by an increase in melanin in your body due to hormonal changes during pregnancy (although birth control pills and hormone replacement can cause melasma, too).
+Many pregnant women experience melasma, dark spots or brown patches that typically appear on the cheeks, nose and forehead.
+These are totally normal and are caused by an increase in melanin due to hormonal changes during pregnancy (although birth control pills and hormone replacement can also cause melasma).
 Melanin is a natural substance that gives color to the skin, hair and eyes.

-The melasma usually fades after you give birth, but some women can have dark patches that last for years, and UV exposure can trigger melasma to reappear, so don’t forget that SPF!
-To further prevent melasma from reappearing, reinforce that SPF with a wide-brimmed hat whenever you’re outside.
+Melasma usually fades after you give birth, but some women can have dark patches that last for years.
+UV exposure can cause melasma to reappear, so don’t forget that SPF!

 Many women experience acne — or notice that their acne flares up — during pregnancy, especially during the first and second trimesters.
 You can blame this on your hormones, too, as increased androgens (male sex hormones like testosterone) cause your skin to produce more sebum, clogging pores and causing breakouts.

-To combat that acne and protect your skin from UV rays, we recommend the following skin care regime for our pregnant patients:
+To combat acne and protect your skin from UV rays, we recommend the following skin care routine for our pregnant and breastfeeding patients.

-3. Youth Eye Complex: This peptide-rich formula is gentle enough for the skin around the eyes but powerful enough to diminish fine lines and wrinkles, reduce dark circles and instantly plump skin.
+3. Eye Sculpt: This peptide-rich formula is gentle enough for the skin around the eyes but powerful enough to diminish fine lines and wrinkles, reduce dark circles and instantly plump skin.

 4. Youth Serum: This ultra-hydrating serum works for all skin types to plump skin and reduce fine lines and wrinkles.